keywordsalad/hakyllbars/site/index.md

 layout: default
 ---

-Hakyll's own templating language is very simple.
+[Hakyll][]'s own templating language is very simple.
 It doesn't permit functions or provide a means to extend its syntax.
 Simple templates are easy to define and include, but I want something more expressive.

 I created my own template language that allows me to specify complex includes, layouts, and define functions.
 The syntax is inspired by [HandlebarsJS](https://handlebarsjs.com), so I call it Hakyllbars!